nmstate/nmstate.github.io/devel/design/networking-api.md

 1. PoC: Implement a minimalistic nmstate, use the proposed schema and commands to run it all from Ansible with the unified network modules.

-User Story: Setup an IPv4 address on a bond with two slaves, supporting the concept of transaction.
+User Story: Setup an IPv4 address on a bond with two ports, supporting the concept of transaction.

 2. Introduce basic configuration capabilities for bonds, bridges, vlans and